yoonost/free-promotions/README.md

 # free-promotions

-Automatic notifications of free games on popular gaming sites
+Automatic notifications about giveaways of paid games in EpicGames and Steam, in Telegram